WeblateOrg/weblate/docs/admin/config.rst

 .. warning::

-    If you are going to change value of setting, it is advisable to clean the cache as the key information is cached for seved days.
+    If you are going to change value of setting, it is advisable to clean the cache as the key information is cached for seven days.
 This is not necessarry for initial setup as nothing is cached if this feature is not configured.